On Memorial Day, we remember all the members of our armed services who paid the ultimate price in service to this great country.

 Our eternal gratitude.

 This is our sixth Memorial Day without my father.
 He passed away on March 15, 2014, age 94.
 Born in, Yanuv, a small town in Poland, my father came to America as a child.
-He loved America with all his heart, understanding that America was a safe haven for Jews in a world where Jew-hatred was a malignant, genocidal norm.
+He loved America with all his heart.

 My father was a gentle and kind soul.
 But he had no patience for pacifists, appeasers, right wing isolationists, or leftist fellow-travelers.
 My father believed that evil must be ruthlessly defeated.
 He served honorably as a Chaplain in the U.S. Army through World War II, Korea and Vietnam.

 I once asked my father what his most difficult duty was as a Chaplain.

 He said: “Counseling soldiers who were on their way into combat.”